Naeural AI OS -- Decentralized ubiquitous computing MLOps execution engine: Architecture

-To support developers in integrating network functionality into their solutions, a Command Line Interface (CLI) tool is provided.
-This tool assists in constructing the necessary schemas for communicating with deployed pipelines in the \textbf{AiXpand Network}.
-During project development or maintenance, developers can use the CLI to ensure that the command definitions for the pipelines are synchronized with the network.
+To support developers in integrating network functionality into their solutions, a Command Line Interface (CLI) tool is provided - namely \textbf{nepctl}.
+This tool assists in various tasks such as obtaining available online nodes within \textbf{Naeural Network} or configure the SDK installation.

+\begin{quote} Note that each individual SDK will have a private key generated upon the first installation on the target computer.
+This private key allows the SDK client to connect to the Naeural network and even pair the local SDK with certain nodes by explicitly adding the SDK public key in the edge node allowed list. \end{quote}

 The application runtime incorporates a package tailored for a specific programming language, which is meant to be seamlessly integrated into the business process services of the consuming application.
-The implementation details may vary depending on the programming language, but generally involve callbacks which trigger internal events.
+The implementation details may vary depending on the programming language - currently supporting Python - but generally involve callbacks which trigger internal events.
 The responses obtained from these events are then analyzed and converted into data structures that are specific to the programming language in use.
 This allows developers to design and create business objects that align with the requirements and objectives of the application.

-To incorporate \textbf{AiXpand} into a project, there are two approaches available.
-The first option is to execute a series of CLI commands using the \textbf{AiXpand Node.js SDK}.
-This will retrieve the necessary AI pipeline message schemas specifically designed for \emph{Node.js} applications.
-Alternatively, for Python development teams, the \textbf{AiXpand PyE2 SDK} package can be installed, eliminating the need for CLI commands.
-Once this prerequisite is fulfilled, the imported libraries within the project will handle all validation and transformations between the application's business objects and the expected message formats of the \textbf{AiXpand Nodes}.
+For Python development teams, the \textbf{Naeural PyE2 SDK} package can be installed and once this prerequisite is fulfilled, the imported libraries within the project will handle all validation and transformations between the application's business objects and the expected message formats of the \textbf{Naeural Nodes}.

-To publish a message on the network, it is essential to establish a valid communication channel with a public \textbf{AiXpand} \emph{MQTT}.
-This can be achieved by connecting to the \textbf{AiXpand Validator Node} or by using the local broker bundled with the \textbf{AiXpand Node}.
+To publish a message on the network, it is essential to establish a valid communication channel with a public \textbf{Naeural} \emph{MQTT}.
+This can be achieved by connecting to the \textbf{Naeural Validator Node} or by using the local broker bundled with the \textbf{Naeural Node}.
 Both options provide extensive availability of resources and published AI services.
-Furthermore, \textbf{AiXpand PyE2 SDK} provides built-in support for listening to payloads, intercepting errors, and diagnosing any issues that may arise due to incorrect use of the AI pipeline plugins.
+Furthermore, \textbf{Naeural PyE2 SDK} provides built-in support for listening to payloads, intercepting errors, and diagnosing any issues that may arise due to incorrect use of the AI pipeline plugins.